-Whether it’s your eyebrows, your legs, or your back that you’re looking to remove hair from, there’s a way to get smooth skin that stays that way for as long as eight weeks.
+Whether it’s your eyebrows, legs, or back that you’re looking to remove hair from, there’s a way to get smooth skin that stays that way for as long as eight weeks.
 For men looking to feel fresh and more youthful, permanent hair removal is the way to go.

 Best Permanent Hair Removal Methods for Men